hei-school/my-wallet-fanjasoa18/README.md

 #My Wallet Application

 ##Installation for C#:
+###Requirement:
 Install .NET Core SDK.

+##How to Install
+Clone the Java branch of the repository: git clone https://github.com/your-username/my-wallet.git --branch feature/c#

 Compilation and Execution
 Open a terminal or command prompt and navigate to the directory containing the .cs file.